List of Star Trek: Lower Decks characters: Mariner

 In season 5, Mariner has finally fully accepted her promotion and her role on the ship and enjoys away missions, showing a much-improved attitude.
-Seeing a kindred spirit in young ensign Olly, Mariner takes Olly under her wing rather than letting the young Greek demigod be booted out of Starfleet.
+Seeing a kindred spirit in young ensign Olly, Mariner takes Olly under her wing rather than letting her be booted out of Starfleet.
 Olly ironically mirrors Mariner in many ways, including her former attitude and stated love of the brig.
 However, Mariner recognizes her potential when no one else does and gets Olly an engineering position on the Cerritos.
 At the end of the series with Captain Freeman's reassignment and Ransom promoted to Captain, Mariner is assigned as provisional First Officer along with Boimler to have them compete for the permanent position.